 The Fund is an actively managed ETF and, thus, does not seek to replicate the performance of a specified passive index of securities.
-Instead, it uses an active investment strategy in seeking to meet its investment objective.
-The Fund will invest directly in companies that list their securities on exchanges that require compliance with all laws, rules and regulations applicable to their business, including U.S. federal laws.
-The current exchanges identified by the Fund that meet these requirements are the New York Stock Exchange (the "NYSE"), Nasdaq Stock Market, Toronto Stock Exchange, and TSX Venture Exchange.
-The Fund also may use total return swaps to seek exposure to securities with similar characteristics.
+Instead, the Fund uses an active investment strategy in seeking to meet its investment objective.
+If the Fund or the US Cannabis ETF were to invest directly in companies, such fund would only invest in those that list their securities on exchanges that require compliance with all laws, rules and regulations applicable to their business, including U.S. federal laws.
+The current exchanges identified by the US Cannabis ETF that meet these requirements are the New York Stock Exchange (the "NYSE"), Nasdaq Stock Market, Toronto Stock Exchange, and TSX Venture Exchange.
+The US Cannabis ETF will use total return swaps to seek exposure to securities with similar characteristics.
 The Advisor, subject to the oversight of the Board, has discretion on a daily basis to manage the Fund's portfolio in accordance with the Fund's investment objective and investment policies.
-The Fund will not change the 80% investment policy included in its principal investment strategy without providing 60 days' notice to shareholders.